elatov/elatov.github.io/_posts/2012-10-22-setup-fedora-17-with-nvidia-geforce-6200-to-connect-to-a-tv-and-function-as-an-xbmc-media-center.md

     moxz:~>sudo ln -sf /lib/systemd/system/graphical.target /etc/systemd/system/default.target

 I rebooted my machine, but when X started the display manager just kept scrolling up and down like the refresh rate was off or something.
-I then ran across this article &#8220;<a href="http://en.wikibooks.org/wiki/NVidia/TV-OUT" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://en.wikibooks.org/wiki/NVidia/TV-OUT']);">nVidia/TV-OUT</a>&#8221; and it had a really good step by step process on how to generate a proper *xorg.conf* file for a tv-out setup.
+I then ran across this article "<a href="http://en.wikibooks.org/wiki/NVidia/TV-OUT" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://en.wikibooks.org/wiki/NVidia/TV-OUT']);">nVidia/TV-OUT</a>" and it had a really good step by step process on how to generate a proper *xorg.conf* file for a tv-out setup.
 After following the instructions, I had created the following *xorg.conf* file:

     moxz:~>cat /etc/X11/xorg.conf
     Section "Device"